A Magazine About Identity

 Each article has a distinctive art style and color profile as well as a title treatment.
 Typographically, I wanted each article to have a title that referenced the subject and content.
 It was important to me to invoke color as it is such an important aspect of identity.
 Looking at the edge of the magazine you can visually separate out the different articles inside.

 I designed six collages to create pause between articles.
 These collages invoke the themes present in the text and use creative commons found imagery and scans of historical documents.
-Historically, collage has been an effect art-form in protest.
+Historically, collage has been an effective art-form in protest.

 I think that it is important to embrace both print and digital in many of the projects I do, but especially Technicolor.
 I know that the people struggling with their identity might not be able to openly purchase or carry a printed magazine, but they may be able to easily read discreetly from their phones or tablets.